Pranav-In11/DG_Checker/README.md

-Here is a professional, ready-to-use README.md file for your project.
-You can copy-paste this directly into your GitHub repository.

-🎓 CREBS Result Notifier & Scraper
-This is an automated tool designed to check the CREBS (Comprehensive Result Evaluation & Booking System) portal for new exam results.
-It logs into the student dashboard, scrapes the latest result status, and sends an instant notification to your Telegram account.

-Because the CREBS portal is geo-restricted (accessible only from India) and often slow, this tool includes built-in strategies to bypass blocks and handle server timeouts.

-✨ Features
-🚀 Automated Login: Handles ASP.NET session management and authentication automatically.

-📱 Telegram Alerts: Sends a formatted message with Pass/Fail status (✅, ❌) directly to your phone.

-🌍 Geo-Block Bypass:

-Auto-Proxy Mode: Automatically fetches and rotates Indian proxies to connect from GitHub Cloud.

-Self-Hosted Mode: Runs on your local machine (India IP) for 100% reliability.

-⏰ Scheduled Checks: Runs automatically every 3 hours via GitHub Actions.

-🔒 Secure: Credentials are stored in GitHub Secrets, never hardcoded in the script.
+🎓 CREBS Result Notifier & ScraperThis is an automated tool designed to check the CREBS (Comprehensive Result Evaluation & Booking System) portal for new exam results.
+It logs into the student dashboard, scrapes the latest result status, and sends an instant notification to your Telegram account.Because the CREBS portal is geo-restricted (accessible only from India) and often slow, this tool includes built-in strategies to bypass blocks and handle server timeouts.✨ Features🚀 Automated Login: Handles ASP.NET session management and authentication automatically.📱 Telegram Alerts: Sends a formatted message with Pass/Fail status (✅, ❌) directly to your phone.🌍 Geo-Block Bypass:Auto-Proxy Mode: Automatically fetches and rotates Indian proxies to connect from GitHub Cloud.Self-Hosted Mode: Runs on your local machine (India IP) for 100% reliability.⏰ Scheduled Checks: Runs automatically every 3 hours via GitHub Actions.🔒 Secure: Credentials are stored in GitHub Secrets, never hardcoded in the script.🛠️ PrerequisitesBefore setting this up, you need:A Telegram Bot:Chat with @BotFather to create a bot and get the API Token.Chat with @userinfobot to get your personal Chat ID.CREBS Credentials: Your valid Email and Password for the portal.⚙️ Setup Instructions1.
+Repository SetupClone or fork this repository.Ensure your main script is named scraper.py and your workflow file is in .github/workflows/check_results.yml.2.
+Configure SecretsGo to your GitHub Repository -> Settings -> Secrets and variables -> Actions -> New repository secret.Add the following four secrets:Secret NameValueUSER_EMAILYour CREBS login email.USER_PASSWORDYour CREBS login password.TELEGRAM_TOKENYour Bot Token (e.g., 12345:ABC-def...).TELEGRAM_CHAT_IDYour numeric Chat ID (e.g., 987654321).🚀 How to RunOption A: Cloud Run (GitHub Actions)Uses automated proxy rotation to bypass the India firewall.Navigate to the Actions tab in your repository.Select Check CREBS Results from the sidebar.Click Run workflow.Note: Success depends on the availability of free Indian proxies.
+If this fails often, use Option B.Option B: Self-Hosted Runner (Recommended for India Users)Uses your laptop's internet connection to guarantee access.Go to Settings -> Actions -> Runners -> New self-hosted runner.Follow the instructions to install the runner on your Windows/Linux machine.Update your workflow file (.github/workflows/check_results.yml):YAMLruns-on: self-hosted  # Change from 'ubuntu-latest'
+Keep your laptop on.
+GitHub will trigger the script on your machine every 3 hours.📂 File StructurePlaintext├── .github/workflows/
+│   └── check_results.yml   # The automation schedule (every 3 hours)
+├── scraper.py              # The main Python logic (Login -> Scrape -> Notify)
+├── requirements.txt        # List of dependencies (requests, bs4, lxml)
+└── README.md               # This documentation
+⚠️ TroubleshootingThe Action isn't running automatically!Cause: Scheduled workflows (cron) only run if the file is in the default branch (main or master).Fix: Ensure your code is merged into the main branch.First Run: You must manually trigger the workflow at least once (click "Run workflow") before the schedule activates."Connection Refused" or "Max Retries Exceeded"Cause: The CREBS server is blocking the IP address.Fix: The free proxy being used is dead or blocked.
+The script will automatically try the next one on the next run.
+For a permanent fix, switch to Option B (Self-Hosted).📜 DisclaimerThis tool is for educational purposes and personal use only to facilitate checking your own exam results.
+Please do not use it to spam the government server or access accounts that do not belong to you.